VazkiiMods/Patchouli/web/docs/patchouli-basics/getting-started.md

             * `templates` (empty folder)

 You may have as many books as you want, even within the same mod(pack).
-Each book has a [Namespaced ID](https://minecraft.fandom.com/wiki/Namespaced_ID).
+Each book has a [resource location](https://minecraft.wiki/w/Resource_location).
 If the book is part of a mod, the namespace is that mod's ID.
 If the book is loaded from the `.minecraft/patchouli_books` folder, the namespace is `patchouli`.
 The second part of the namespaced ID is the name you chose above.
 So for Botania, the full book ID is